 Excandesco—the planet where Queen Ignita was raised and where her blood relatives continue to reign.
 On Excandesco, the dragon shifters tend not to make enduring relationships.
 It is in fact customary amongst the female cousins of Queen Ignita to consume the Carrier of the Seed once fertilization of the egg has taken place.
 Her male cousins prefer to roast their destined mates once the egg has been delivered and secured.
 Ignita’s sister, Pennata, is currently reigning monarch and holds the throne alone.
 Although the family of the sacrificed mate is showered with gifts and privilege, there is a tendency to hide if one is realized to be the Carrier of the Seed.
 Queen Pennata is reputed to be ruthless in uncovering the truth, and is suitably feared by the occupants of her kingdom.
 Needless to say, the Excandescans don’t believe in true love or HeartKeepers—a notable exception is Ignita and she frequently argues with her sister over this.
 In moments of marital strife, Ignita has been known to remind Ouros that he survives on her sufferance.
 In reality, she couldn’t live without him and they both know it.

-Fiero-Four—a planetary system in the Phygis B quadrant of the galaxy with three habitable planets circling a dying sun.
+Fiero-Four—a planetary system in the Phygis B quadrant of the galaxy with four habitable planets circling a dying sun.
 The planets of Incendium and Regalia are inhabited, while the third planet, Sylvawyld, is kept as a boreal game reserve.
+Caligo is also suitable for habitation but has never been settled.
 Incendium and Regalia have difficult relations and diplomatic crises have not been uncommon between the two governments.
 It is said that they are always a whisper away from war, and in eons past, they have declared war on each other.
 Currently, they are uneasy allies, drawn together by the crisis of their dying sun.

 Gloria Furora—an intergalactic crime confederation, which operates under strictest secrecy.
 The Gloria Furora values only payment in hard currency and will undertake the most treacherous and illegal of operations, at a price.
 They are known for delivering on any bargain and for refusing to surrender any details of their business to anyone.
 Troy was sold to the Gloria Furora and used by them as an assassin.
 Typically, there is only his assertion of who employed him.
 The Gloria Furora disavowed any knowledge of him.